Rationale and impact

 Why the committee made the research recommendation on ultrasound in diagnosis

 Ultrasound is not used widely in diagnosing RA, but use is increasing and depends on the clinic and the rheumatologist.
 Evidence was inconsistent and too limited for the committee to make any recommendation for or against its use in diagnosis.
 The committee noted that the studies generally included only people with clinically definite synovitis and agreed that ultrasound may be more useful when there is uncertainty about the diagnosis after clinical assessment.
-They decided to make a research recommendation to inform future guidance on who (if anyone) should have ultrasound to aid diagnosis.
+They decided to make a recommendation for research to inform future guidance on who (if anyone) should have ultrasound to aid diagnosis.

 Full details of the evidence and the committee's discussion are in evidence review A: Ultrasound for diagnosis.